iAmNathanJ/nj.codes/content/blog/new-blog/index.md

 ## Will I write this time? ‍🤷‍♂️

-Who can say.
-It's out of my hands.
-Subcscribe to the [feed](/rss.xml) if you want.
+ Who can say, really?
+I do this about once a year; revamp my personal site in hopes of maintaining a blog, but I never seem to find the motivation to write.
+Maybe 2019 will be the year.
+You can subcscribe to the [feed](/rss.xml) to find out.